 The μC/TCP-IP design introduces a new concept--large and small buffers.
 A large buffer is of the size required to transport a complete Ethernet frame.
 This is what other TCP/IP stacks do.
 But, in an embedded system, it is quite possible that the amount of information to transmit and receive does not require the use of a full Ethernet frame.
 In this case using buffers of the size of full Ethernet frames is a waste of RAM. μC/TCP-IP allows the designer to maximize the system performance by defining different quantities of small and large buffers.

 Micrium µC/OS-III™ Real-Time Operating System is designed to save time on embedded system projects.
-In addition to the features inherent in μC/OS-II, μC/OS-III also manages an unlimited number of application tasks, and features an interrupt disable time of near zero.
+In addition to the features inherent in μC/OS-II, μC/OS-III also manages a nearly unlimited number of application tasks, and features an interrupt disable time of near zero.
 Micrium µC/OS-III™ Real-Time Operating System supports ARM7/9, Cortex-MX, Nios-II, PowerPC, Coldfire, i.MX, Microblaze, RX600, H8, SH, M16C, M32C, Blackfin, and more.
 Ported code is available for download from the Micrium website.

-μC/OS-III manages unlimited application tasks, constrained only by a processor's access to memory. μC/OS-III also supports an unlimited number of priority levels.
-Typically, configuring μC/OS-III for between 32 and 256 different priority levels is adequate for most embedded applications. μC/OS-III allows for unlimited tasks, semaphores, mutexes, event flags, message queues, timers, and memory partitions.
+μC/OS-III manages seemingly unlimited application tasks, constrained only by a processor's access to memory. μC/OS-III also supports a nearly unlimited number of priority levels.
+Typically, configuring μC/OS-III for between 32 and 256 different priority levels is adequate for most embedded applications. μC/OS-III allows for nearly unlimited tasks, semaphores, mutexes, event flags, message queues, timers, and memory partitions.
 The user allocates all kernel objects at run time. μC/OS-III provides features to allow stack growth of tasks to be monitored.
 While task size is not limited, they need to have a minimum size based on the CPU used.

 Micrium µC/OS-II™ Real-Time Operating System Kernels are portable, ROMable, scalable, preemptive, real-time deterministic multitasking kernels for microprocessors, microcontrollers, and DSPs.
 Offering unprecedented ease-of-use, μC/OS-II is delivered with complete 100% ANSI C source code and in-depth documentation. μC/OS-II runs on the largest number of processor architectures, with ports available for download from the Micrium website.